jakob-bauer/partialflow/README.md

 ### Caching
 PartialFlow caches the _inputs_ to each graph section in a first forward pass and reuses them during the backward pass.
-It should therefore be ensured that all Tensors for which multiple evaluations may result in different values are only used as input to a section (and hence cached).
+It should therefore be ensured that all tensors for which multiple evaluations may result in different values are only used as input to a section (and hence cached).

 **Problematic Example**: A batch queue is used for loading and processing of input images and labels.
 If the network's